 Recommendation 1: Based on responses to the Diversity Questionnaire, the ICANN Community should agree a definition of diversity in terms of a number of agreed elements by which it is comprised.

-Recommendation 2: Each SO/AC/group within ICANN should identify those elements of diversity that are relevant to their role and record these in their documentation or operating procedures.
+Recommendation 2: Each SO/AC/group within ICANN should identify how each element of diversity is relevant to their role and record these in their documentation or operating procedures.

 Measuring Diversity